+A common question by learner driver is ‘can you fail your test for going too slow?’
 Driving examiners are of course aware that a learner driver is inexperienced and nervous and so may drive a little slower and hesitate a little more than experienced drivers.
 Although driving too slow during a driving test may be acceptable to a degree, there can be a point where it can become dangerous.
 Driving too slowly can result in drivers behind getting frustrated, impatient and will to take risks to overtake.
-To be honest, even examiners find persistent learners who drive to slowly an irritating and tedious test to conduct.
+Even examiners find learners who drive persistently too slowly an irritating and tedious test to conduct.

-An example of driving too slowly during a driving test would be a clear and straight 30 mph road with little or no hazards where a learner may drive between 20 and 25 mph unnecessarily, not where hazards such as parked cars, cyclists or bends in the road may reduce the speed of a vehicle.
-Persistently and unnecessarily driving too slowly can result in a serious or over 3 minors within the same category which also equates to a serious mark.
+An example of driving too slowly during a test would be a clear and straight 30 mph road with little or no hazards where a learner may drive between 20 and 25 mph unnecessarily and not where hazards such as parked cars, cyclists or bends in the road may result in the learner reducing the speed of a vehicle.
+Persistently and unnecessarily driving too slowly can result in a serious or over 3 faults within the same category which may also result in a serious fault.

 Inappropriate use of speed